miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed cop cars from the Santa Monica pier after the police left.
 Prevented doing E's quest for dead E and fixed rain through bridge.
 Showed thin bloods on beach when looking down from the beachhouse.
+Made sure beachhouse thugs are dead if Mercurio appears at beach.

 Warehouse:
 +Changed warehouse bonus XP to stealth and prevented re-entering it.